2013 Macanese Survey – Early Results

 As you can see from the early results, the 2013 survey is yielding some very rich data, providing important insights about our community across the globe.
 And despite the distance of time and geography, many Macanese remain interested in their culture.

 Prior to distributing the survey, fourteen (14) Casa de Macau presidents and Macanese organization directors were asked to provide a count of their members.
 The ten who responded and others who I contacted later were able to estimate the number of missing members, resulting in a total membership of 4,991 in 2013.
+Accounting for additions during the three months in which the survey was on-line, we rounded the number up to 5,000.
 This count only includes registered members and does not include the immediate and extended members of each respondent’s family, which we used to estimate the number of Macanese world-wide.

 The method we chose takes the percentage of the responses for each selection of family size and multiplies the average within each range (for example 5-10: 7) by the percentage proportion of 5,000 Casa de Macau members.
 We concede that double counting by members of the same family could have occurred, but this was minimized by survey software that limits responses to single IP addresses and filters by domain.
 Individual requests to members were also sent by chapter presidents.
 Since no method using on-line surveys is without its drawbacks, our results can provide only an estimate and may not be statistically accurate.